Harbourfront Centre Toronto is where locals and

 Harbourfront Toronto is just south of the main downtown (financial district) of Toronto, on the shore of Lake Ontario.
 It's a ten minute walk or a five minute streetcar ride from Union Station and several large hotels.

-To find out what’s on and for a map of Habourfront Centre Toronto, see http://www.harbourfrontcentre.com
+To find out what’s happening and for a map of Habourfront Centre Toronto, see http://www.harbourfrontcentre.com

 In the Neighbourhood